diegolupi93/Gearplug/README.md

 ### Set Up

-On the terminal in the StarWars folder run the next commands to set up the environment for work:
+On the terminal in the Gearplug folder run the next commands to set up the environment for work:

 > $ python manage.py makemigrations